drunkard/ceph-readable-doc/html/_sources/radosgw/s3-notification-compatibility.rst.txt

 Topic Configuration
 -------------------
 In the case of bucket notifications, the topics management API will be derived from `AWS Simple Notification Service API`_.
 Note that most of the API is not applicable to Ceph, and only the following actions are implemented:

  - ``CreateTopic``
  - ``DeleteTopic``
  - ``ListTopics``

 We also have the following extensions to topic configuration:

  - In ``GetTopic`` we allow fetching a specific topic, instead of all user topics
  - In ``CreateTopic``

   - we allow setting endpoint attributes
-  - we allow setting opaque data thta will be sent to the endpoint in the notification
+  - we allow setting opaque data that will be sent to the endpoint in the notification

 .. _AWS Simple Notification Service API: https://docs.aws.amazon.com/sns/latest/api/API_Operations.html